You Start The Process

 The Presentation

-The winners will be presented with their prizes at the annual Longford Lecture just before the main speech.
-The awarding of the prize often attracts public and media attention to the work of the individual, group or organisation honoured.
-When necessary, the trust covers travel costs for winners.
+The winner will be presented with their prize at the annual Longford Lecture just before the main speech (like The Shakespeare Trilogy, 2016 winners, right).
+The awarding of the prize often attracts public and media attention to those honoured.
+When necessary, the trust covers travel costs for winners to attend the lecture.